-State Animal Protection Laws Ranked: Maine is #1, New Mexico #50
+States’ Animal Protection Laws Ranked by Animal Legal Defense Fund: Maine is #1, New Mexico #50

-SAN FRANCISCO, CA — The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, has released the 16th annual year-end U.S. State Animal Protection Laws Rankings Report (2021), rankings the animal protection laws of all 50 states.
+SAN FRANCISCO — The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, has released the 17th annual year-end U.S. State Animal Protection Laws Ranking Report (2022), ranking the animal protection laws of all 50 states.

-For the second year in a row Maine maintains its first-place rank — followed by Illinois (2), Oregon (3), Colorado (4), and Rhode Island (5).
-New Mexico remained in 50th place, with Idaho (49), Mississippi (48), Alabama (47), and Utah (46) rounding out states with the weakest animal protection laws.
+For the third year in a row Maine maintains its first-place rank — followed by Illinois (2), Oregon (3), Colorado (4), and Rhode Island (5).
+New Mexico remained in 50th place for the third year in a row, with Mississippi (49), Alabama (48), Idaho (47), and Utah (46) rounding out states with the weakest animal protection laws.